Blues, Brews & BBQ returns to downtown area this weekend

-Blues, Brews & BBQ is returning Friday, Sept.
-16 through Saturday, Sept.
-17 to downtown Farmington for another year of great music, tasty brews and delicious barbecue.
+Blues, Brews & BBQ is returning Friday and Saturday to downtown Farmington for another year of great music, tasty brews and delicious barbecue.

 Gates open Friday night at 5 p.m. and 11 a.m. on Saturday.

-The public is invited to bring their lawn chairs and hangout at this family-friendly festival.
-Along with the blues bands, the event features a craft beer garden (wristband available for those over the age of 21), unique food options, the St. Louis BBQ Society-sanctioned BBQ contest and barbecue demonstrations, as well as a a number of other fun events, activities and competitions.
+The public is invited to bring their lawn chairs and hang out at this family-friendly festival.
+Along with blues bands, the event features a craft beer garden (wristband available for those over the age of 21), unique food options, the St. Louis BBQ Society-sanctioned BBQ contest and barbecue demonstrations, as well as a a number of other fun events, activities and competitions.

-Always a huge draw for the Blues, Brews, and BBQ weekend is the lineup of outstanding bands that keep the groove on throughout the entire event.

 People are also reading…

-According to event organizer Paul Grandstaff, the barbecue competition had 19 teams signed up as of the end of last week and more were expected to sign up.
+According to event organizer Paul Grindstaff, the barbecue competition had 19 teams signed up as of the end of last week, and more were expected to do so.

 Prizes for the event are Grand Champion, $2,500 plus a custom made trophy; Reserve Grand Champion, $1,750 plus custom made trophy; First Place in each category, $500; Second Place in each category, $350; Third Place in each category, $250; Fourth Place in each category, $200; and Fifth Place in each category, $100.
 For additional information, contact Grindstaff at 573-366-8540 or by email at b3farmington@gmail.com.